ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-horace-f-1854.md

 weight: 4
 ---

-Horace F. Mills, born 1854, Staten Island, NY, died 27 October 1876, Corfu NY.
+Horace F. Mills, born 1854, Staten Island NY, died 27 October 1876, Corfu NY.
 Second child of Edward H. and Mary Ann Mills.
+Horace worked as clerk in E. H. Mills & Co., Corfu.

 <!--more-->

-{{% table "census-data.csv" "census-horace" "year,type,town,name,age,birthplace,occupation,industry" "**United States Federal Census** and **New York, U.S., State Census**, ancestry.com" "firstname" "=" "Horace" %}}
+{{% table "census-data.csv" "census-horace" "year,type,town,name,age,birthplace,occupation,industry" "*United States Federal Census* and *New York, U.S., State Census*, ancestry.com" "firstname" "=" "Horace" %}}

 Horace is the single biggest mystery in the family, all the more so because his death seems to be a pivotal event in the family's history: